UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 While steady ping means consistency, jitter shows how much your internet connection latency jumps around.

-These terms are often used interchangeably, but understanding the difference between jitter vs. ping is key to diagnosing your connection health.
-You can have a fast internet speed (high bandwidth) and low ping but still suffer from high jitter, which makes your connection feel unstable.
+These three terms are frequently used interchangeably by casual users, but understanding the nuance between jitter vs latency is key to diagnosing your connection health.
+You can easily purchase a fast internet plan with high bandwidth and low ping, yet still suffer from high jitter that makes your daily remote work tasks feel incredibly unstable.

 MetricDefinitionHow it Feels